jacopofar/fleximatcher-rest-interface/README.md

 * match substrings and have partial matches
 * enrich the text with arbitrary annotations
-* define your own annotators/grammar rules as HTTP services (WordNet, etc.)
+* define your own annotators/grammar rules as HTTP services (WordNet, POS taggers, etc.)
 * get explanations for a parsing result
-* generate text for a given pattern
+* generate a sample text for a given pattern
 * add, delete and list the grammar rules and the annotators at runtime
 * match Unicode characters, including of course emojis 😌
-* work with spaceless languages, as the parser itself is language-agnostic
+* work with spaceless languages (e.g. Chinese), as the parser itself is language-agnostic

 it's free and ready for use on Docker Hub.